myuki/epub2markdown/README.md

 # epub2markdown

-A tool for extract EPUB file as Markdown file.
+A tool for extract EPUB file as Markdown(Text only) file.

 ## Dependencies